ucsb-eri/jekTest/README.md

  1844  sudo gem install -n /opt/local/bin sinatra
 ```
  Once the above is done, make sure you add /opt/local/bin to your path.

+## Testing 2021-05-11
+Need to actually push commits to the repo to trigger now...
+The test button is no longer there